hardhats/vista-install-docs/New/InitializeVistA.rst

 On Cache on Linux or Mac, you need to run ``ccontrol list`` to find your instance name, and then run ``csession <instance name>``.

-On GT.M, you need to source your environement file (if you followed this guide, it should be in /var/db/<name> as env.vista).
+On GT.M/YottaDB, you need to source your environement file (if you followed this guide, it should be in /var/db/<name> as env.vista).
 To source, type ``. /var/db/<name>/env.vista``.
 The dot is all by itself.
 Then type ``mumps -dir`` to go into direct mode.